Since 1999, ASEC has been educating women religious in Sub-Saharan Africa. Upon learning about ASEC’s work, people in the United States sometimes ask,

 Sisters who participate in ASEC’s programs are often able to improve the effectiveness and impact of their ministry work through the skills, confidence, and networks they gain through our programs.

 There has been a remarkable global shift of Catholics from the global north to the global south over the last century.

 Source: Building the Global Sisterhood, CRCC’s first report for the Hilton Foundation about the Catholic Sisters Initiative

 The changing face of the global Catholic Church also is reflected in the regional numbers of Catholic sisters today.
-The membership numbers of Catholic sisters are growing in Africa and Asia, while there are large declines in United States, Europe and Australia.
-From 1965-2014 the number of Catholic Sisters in the United States dropped more than 72%, from about 180,000 to less than 50,000.
+While there was been a rapid increase of Catholic Sisters in Africa and Asia, the number of Catholic Sisters in the United States, Europe and Australia is on a severe decline.
+From 1965-2014 the number of Catholic Sisters in the United States dropped more than 72% (from 179,954 to 49,883).